mmuller88/cdk-private-asset-bucket/README.md

 aws cognito-idp admin-set-user-password --user-pool-id $USER_POOL_ID --username $USER_NAME --password $USER_PASSWORD  --permanent --region $REGION
 ACCESS_TOKEN=$(aws cognito-idp initiate-auth --auth-flow USER_PASSWORD_AUTH --client-id $CLIENT_ID --auth-parameters USERNAME=$USER_NAME,PASSWORD=$USER_PASSWORD  --region $REGION | jq -r '.AuthenticationResult.AccessToken')

-echo $ACCESS_TOKEN

 echo "curl --location --request GET \"https://$CFD/pic.png\" --cookie \"Cookie: token=$ACCESS_TOKEN\""
 ```

-- you can use the curl for importing in Postman. but it looks like Postman can't import the cookie.
+- You can use the curl for importing in Postman. but it looks like Postman can't import the cookie.
 So you need to set the cookie manually in Postman!
 - In Postman you should see your picture :)

 ## Planned Features